GutenTech/GutenDocs/README.md

  */
 const findValidBackupName = (location, baseName) => {...}
 ```
-Gutendocs would parse this code and format it into a webpage that you can easily read like this:
+GutenDocs would parse this code and format it into a webpage that you can easily read like this:

 <img src="./README_imgs/exampleComment.png" alt="drawing" width="400"/>